FuDesign2008/only.vim/README.md

 Inspired by `:e` command

 -   `E`: edit the folder that contains current file
--   `E fileName`: edit the file that is relative with current file, support fuzzy find
+-   `E fileName`: edit/create the file that is relative with current file, support fuzzy find